Singularity of Full Scaling Limits of Planar Nearcritical Percolation: Introduction

 Nolin and Werner showed in \cite[Proposition 6]{nw9} that -- on the triangular lattice -- any (sub-sequential) scaling limit of nearcritical exploration paths is singular with respect to an $\sle_6$ curve, i.e.\ to the limit of critical exploration paths.
 This was extended in \cite[Theorem 1]{a12}, where it is shown that the limits of two nearcritical exploration paths with different parameters are singular with respect to each other.
-The present result is somewhat different to those results.
+The present result is somewhat different to those results, as we will now explain.
+First, we consider different objects.
 While in \cite{nw9} and \cite{a12} the singularity of exploration paths was detected, here it is the singularity of the full configurations in the Quad-Crossing-Topology.
-Note that this is not an easy corollary to the singularity of the exploration paths.
-While it is true that the trace of the exploration path can be recovered from the set of all crossed quads, this set does not provide any information about the behaviour of the exploration path at double points.
-Thus, in the limit, the exploration path as a curve is not a random variable of the set of crossed quads.
-Moreover, the results of \cite{nw9} and \cite{a12} hold only for site percolation on the triangular lattice, whereas the results of the present article hold under rather general assumptions on the lattice, which are, for instance, also fulfilled by bond percolation on the square lattice.
+As long as the equivalence of the different descriptions of the limit object is not proven, these are independent results.
+In particular, it is -- even on the triangular lattice -- an open question, whether the exploration path as a curve is a random variable of the set of all crossed quads (cf.\ \cite[Question 2.14]{gps10}).
+Though the trace of the exploration path can be recovered from the set of all crossed quads, it is not clear how to detect its behaviour at double points.
+Thus the present result is not an easy corollary to the singularity of the exploration paths.
+Second, the results of \cite{nw9} and \cite{a12} hold only for site percolation on the triangular lattice, whereas the results of the present article hold under rather general assumptions on the lattice, which are, for instance, also fulfilled by bond percolation on the square lattice.
 Last, and indeed least, the percolation may also be inhomogeneous here.
 Since the restriction to homogeneous percolation in \cite{nw9} and \cite{a12} has only technical, but not conceptual reasons, this is only a minor difference.

 The proofs use ideas from \cite{nw9} and \cite{a12}.
 In fact, the proofs of this article are technically simpler since there is no need to consider domains with fractal boundary.
 In section \ref{sec:results}, we formally introduce the model and state all theorems and lemmas, which will be proved in section \ref{sec:proofs}.